ML25000/Publication/readme.txt

 The repository is organized into the following folders:

-- /Code:
-  - AnsysGH.ghpy: The custom-built plugin connecting Grasshopper to Ansys.
+  - /Code: AnsysGH, Ansys Connect: The custom-built plugin connecting Grasshopper to Ansys.
-  - Urban_Morphogenesis_Main.gh: The main Grasshopper script for the optimization process.
+  - Urban_Morphogenesis_Main.gh: The main Grasshopper script for the optimization process.The initial Rhino 3D model of the urban site is embeded in the  grasshopper file (internalised data)
   - Optimisation.scdoc: the Ansys Discovery Live file

-- /Data_Input:
-  - Batna_Site_Base_Model.3dm: The initial Rhino 3D model of the urban site (embeded in the grasshopper file with the "internalise data" feature)
-  - DZA_Batna.082010_IWEC.epw: The EPW weather file for Batna, Algeria used for the simulations.

-- /Data_Output:
   - Optimization_Results: A  file containing the final set of optimized solutions, including building heights, rotations, and corresponding UTCI values.

 --------------------------